TLuckh/SimpleContextMenus/README.md

 For each folder, a drop down menu in the context menu will be created.
 For each file, a simple context menu entry will be created.

-For the naming convention of files, see NamingConvention.md.
+For the naming convention of files, see [NamingConvention.md](NamingConvention.md).

 Note that the file extension restrictions do not affect the passed selection, only whether or not the context menu is visible.
-Furthermore, if a folder has many files (&ge; 50), the context menus will not be filtered when doing a right click on the background (this does not apply when right clicking on a selection).
+Furthermore, if a folder has many files (&ge; 50), the context menus will not be filtered when doing a right-click on the background (this does not apply when right-clicking on a selection).

 Clicking on an entry in the context menu will open the corresponding file in the local file structure